-We maintain a 401(k) retirement plan that is intended to be a tax-qualified defined contribution plan under Section 401(k) of the Internal Revenue Code.
+We maintain a 401(k) retirement plan that is intended to be a tax-qualified defined contribution plan under Section 401(k) of the Internal Revenue Code, or the Code.
 In general, all of our employees are eligible to participate, beginning on the first day of the month following commencement of their employment.
-As of January 2019, we match 4% of contributions made by participants in the 401(k) plan.
+As of January 2020, we match 4% of contributions made by participants in the 401(k) plan.